 It is important to recall that the AGE's ban on vaccination was mostly limited to high-risk provinces of the South region (with active polio transmission) in 2018.
-Since the beginning of 2019, the ban has been gradually expanding, initially to other parts of the South
+Since the beginning of 2019, the ban has been gradually expanding, initially to other parts of the South region, then to South East region

 Towards end September 2019, the AGEs partially lifted the ban on polio campaigns; and house to house campaigns resumed in parts of the country.
-House to house campaigns continued to be banned in the AGE areas and only health facility-based vaccination allowed.
-The three was campaigns implemented during the last quarter of 2019 (one nationwide and two sub-national rounds), could not reach the areas in the South with ongoing WPV-1 region intense As transmission. per the reported administrative data, the health facility-based campaigns could reach a maximum of 20% of targeted children (the least being 3% in some high-risk areas of south region) in 2019.
+House to house campaigns continued to be banned in the AGE areas and only health facility-based vaccination was allowed.
+The three campaigns implemented during the last quarter of 2019 (one nationwide and two sub-national rounds), could not reach the areas in the South region with ongoing intense WPV-1 transmission.
+As per the reported administrative data, the health facility-based campaigns could reach a maximum of 20% of targeted children (the least being 3% in some high-risk areas of south region) in 2019.
 This low coverage is mainly due to challenges such as very few health facilities in some districts, difficult terrain, long distances, and lack of motivation among communities to walk extended distances for only polio vaccination.
 There has been no significant improvement in the access situation since late 2019 and more than 35% of the children aged less than five years cannot be reached through house to house campaigns.